In vitro fertilisation: Legal status

 Government agencies in China passed bans on the use of IVF in 2003 by unmarried people or by couples with certain infectious diseases.

 In India, the use of IVF as a means of sex selection (preimplantation genetic diagnosis) is banned under the Pre-Conception and Pre-Natal Diagnostic Techniques Act, 1994.

 Sunni Muslim nations generally allow IVF between married couples when conducted with their own respective sperm and eggs, but not with donor eggs from other couples.
 But Iran, which is Shi'a Muslim, has a more complex scheme.
 Iran bans sperm donation but allows donation of both fertilised and unfertilised eggs.
 Fertilised eggs are donated from married couples to other married couples, while unfertilised eggs are donated in the context of mut'ah or temporary marriage to the father.
+There are marjas who however, allow it without restriction and say there is no evidence of it being haram.

 By 2012 Costa Rica was the only country in the world with a complete ban on IVF technology, it having been ruled unconstitutional by the nation's Supreme Court because it "violated life."
 Costa Rica had been the only country in the western hemisphere that forbade IVF.
 A law project sent reluctantly by the government of President Laura Chinchilla was rejected by parliament.
 President Chinchilla has not publicly stated her position on the question of IVF.
 However, given the massive influence of the Catholic Church in her government any change in the status quo seems very unlikely.
 In spite of Costa Rican government and strong religious opposition, the IVF ban has been struck down by the Inter-American Court of Human Rights in a decision of 20 December 2012.
 The court said that a long-standing Costa Rican guarantee of protection for every human embryo violated the reproductive freedom of infertile couples because it prohibited them from using IVF, which often involves the disposal of embryos not implanted in a woman's uterus.
 On 10 September 2015, President Luis Guillermo Solís signed a decree legalising in-vitro fertilisation.
 The decree was added to the country's official gazette on 11 September.
 Opponents of the practice have since filed a lawsuit before the country's Constitutional Court.

 All major restrictions on single but infertile people using IVF were lifted in Australia in 2002 after a final appeal to the Australian High Court was rejected on procedural grounds in the Leesa Meldrum case.
 A Victorian federal court had ruled in 2000 that the existing ban on all single women and lesbians using IVF constituted sex discrimination.
 Victoria's government announced changes to its IVF law in 2007 eliminating remaining restrictions on fertile single women and lesbians, leaving South Australia as the only state maintaining them.